-Habeas Corpus Attorney in Cleveland
+Habeas Corpus Process in Ohio

-- Change the conditions of their incarceration,
+- Change in conditions of incarceration,

-- Qualify for a reduced sentence, and/or
+- Qualify for a reduced sentence and/or

-Proving Complex Habeas Corpus Claims
+Proving Complex Habeas Corpus Claims in OH

 In fancy legal terms, we say that every issue must have been “procedurally exhausted.”
-Additionally, the claims you raised must allege that the state unreasonably applied the facts in your case or failed to follow a firmly established United States Supreme Court precedent.
+Additionally, the claims you raised must allege that the state unreasonably applied the facts in your case or failed to follow firmly established United States Supreme Court precedent.